EDUCATION & OUTREACH

 This book is intended to provide information on what watershed residents can do to help protect water quality.
 It contains many "best management practices" that you can use as well as some general information about living in the Honeoye Lake watershed.
 It also provides a list of resources and contacts for those wishing for more information about the subjects.

 Protect the water quality of Honeoye Lake and your property values by practicing healthy lawn care.
 A healthy lawn can improve water quality by filtering, purifying and reducing stormwater runoff.
+Click here for a recent presentation by Ontario County SWCD for the HVA Annual Meeting that discusses Healthy Lawn tips!
+For a fact sheet on this topic, click here.

 Learn About Honeoye Lake's Walleye